-Our program student learning outcomes are for our students to demonstrate understanding and recall information in these key areas:
+Our program student learning outcomes are that students demonstrate understanding of and recall information about these key areas:

-Below is an explanation of specific content associated with each learning outcome:
+Below are explanations of specific content associated with each learning outcome:

 Social Theory is the framework from which we analyze the diverse selection of social phenomena of humans found throughout the world.
 It is a means by which we draw upon to aid in our perception of reality.
 Social Theory also provides us the abilities to see things we have never known.
-After completing course work at JSU students will be able:
+After completing course work in sociology students will be able:

-2. To apply sociological concepts to explain social phenomena.
+2. apply sociological concepts to explain social phenomena.